Bahauddin-Fahad/Cam-Resources/README.md

 ### - Home

-\*Image Of Product.
+- Image Of Product.
-\*Basic Intro Of Product.
+- Basic Intro Of Product.
-\*3 Reviews Of Customers.
+- 3 Reviews Of Customers.

 ### -Reviews

--Reviews Of Satisfied Customers,their Images and Overall Rating for the Product.
+- Reviews Of Satisfied Customers,their Images and Overall Rating for the Product.

 ### -Dashboard

--4 Charts of Monthly Sale,Investment and Revenue Ratio.
+- 4 Charts of Monthly Sale,Investment and Revenue Ratio.

 ### - Blogs

--Answers of the 3 Important Questions.
+- Answers of the 3 Important Questions.

 ### -About

--Specifications of the Product.
+- Specifications of the Product.